 Coronary artery disease, previous myocardial infarction, hypertension, atrial fibrillation, valvular heart disease, excessive alcohol use, and sepsis.

-16. What are diagnostics used for congestive heart failure?
+16. What are the diagnostic tests used for congestive heart failure?

-BNP (B-type natriuretic peptide) measures the severity of heart failure, chest x-ray, and EKG.
+BNP measures the severity of heart failure, chest x-ray, and EKG.

 17. What is left-sided heart failure?

-A left-sided heart failure happens when the left ventricle fails.
-This failure causes blood to back up into the lungs causing respiratory symptoms as well as fatigue due to insufficient supply of oxygenated blood.
+Left-sided heart failure occurs when the left ventricle fails, causing blood to back up into the lungs, resulting in respiratory symptoms and fatigue due to the insufficient supply of oxygenated blood.

-18. What are the signs and symptoms of left-sided heart failure?
+18. What are the respiratory signs and symptoms of left-sided heart failure?

-Increase rate and work of breathing, rale/crackles heard in the lungs, dyspnea on exertion, and orthopnea.
+Increased work of breathing, tachypnea, rales/crackles heard in the lungs, dyspnea on exertion, and orthopnea.

 19. What is right-sided heart failure?

-A right-sided heart failure occurs when the right ventricle has difficulty pumping blood to the lungs.
-It is often caused by issues within the pulmonary circulation such as pulmonary hypertension or pulmonary stenosis and backward failure of the right ventricle leading to congestion of systemic capillaries.
+Right-sided heart failure occurs when the right ventricle has difficulty pumping blood to the lungs.
+It is often caused by issues within the pulmonary circulation, such as pulmonary hypertension or pulmonary stenosis and backward failure of the right ventricle, leading to congestion of systemic capillaries.

 20. What are the signs and symptoms of right-sided heart failure?